UKCloud/documentation/articles/other/other-faq-jumpstart.md

 Jumpstart is a flexible service that you can use for a wide range of projects.
 Some examples of recent projects where Jumpstart has helped include:

-- Configuring IPSec connectivity to UKCloud
+- Configuring IPsec connectivity to UKCloud

 - Building a highly available SQL cluster

 - Creating an Active Directory domain

-- Building Terraform / Ansible templates for OpenStack
+- Building Terraform and Ansible templates for OpenStack

 - Setting up global load balancing services